 "The USP of the RooDol is its foldability and easy transportation.
 It's a brilliant travel-friendly solution for pre-race warm-ups and training basically anywhere."

-In this section we'll take a look at the design features you'll find in indoor trainers.
-Perhaps the most basic thing you need to know is that there are broadly two physical types of indoor trainer: wheel-on and direct-drive.
+Perhaps the most basic thing you need to know is that there are broadly two physical types of turbo trainer: wheel-on and direct-drive.
 A wheel-on trainer has a mechanism that clamps your bike at the rear, usually by the quick-release; your rear wheel then drives a roller attached to a resistance unit.
 For a direct-drive trainer you remove your bike's rear wheel and the chain drives sprockets on the trainer.
+That drives the resistance unit and a big flywheel, surrounded by a plastic shell to keep out fingers and paws.

 A turbo trainer is a relatively simple device.
 With a wheel-on trainer the rear wheel is suspended in an A-frame and the tyre butts up against a roller connected to a resistance unit.
 A direct drive trainer replaces your wheel with the resistance unit directly.
 This is the heart of the turbo trainer and is really where your money is going – the more expensive trainers have more advanced resistance units.
 If you're planning to use a turbo a lot of the coming winter, it can be worth paying a little more but, that said, we've found simple trainers fine for occasional use.